 Contributions of donated noncash assets are recorded at fair value in the period received.
 Contributions of donated services are recognized if the services received (a) create or enhance long-lived assets, or (b) require specialized skills provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
-For the period from January 1 to June 30, 2015, the Museum received in-kind donations of goods and services (Refer to Note 10).
+The Museum did not receive any in-kind donations of goods or services during the year ended June 30, 2016.